Options for Solar Financing

 Tax credits are now even throughout the U.S., meaning that customers in Ohio and the rest of the Midwest can enjoy the same federal tax credits that customers in California do.
 The Energy Investment Tax Credit (ITC) gives customers a 26% tax credit discounting the entire purchase price of a solar array system.
 These credits apply both to roof installation and ground installation.
 Also, the tax credits can be claimed even if you financed the solar array rather than paid up front for it, but the solar panels must be fully installed in the year that you are claiming the credit.

-The 30% tax credit has been extended through the end of 2019.
-After that, the credit will decrease to 26% in 2020, and 22% in 2021.
-The credit expires after 2021 for residential systems.
+The 26% tax credit has been extended through the end of 2022.
+After that, the credit will decrease to 22% in 2023.
+The credit expires after 2024 for residential systems.
 However, it will be available at a rate of 10% for businesses thereafter.

 Solar Is Best